lallaw8809/C-/advancedC#/README.md

 ### IEnuarable

 ### in vs ref vs out [parameter keyword]
+`ref`
-`ref` : It is used as a parameter passed and can be modified by the method.
+- It is used as a parameter passed and can be modified by the method.
+- It is MUST be initialized before passing to the method.

+`out`
-`in` : It is used as a parameter passed and can NOT be modified by the method.
+- It is used as a parameter passed and MUST be modified by the method.
+- It is MUST NOT be initialized before passing to the method.

-`out` : It is used as a parameter passed and MUST be modified by the method.
+`in` (readonly) : It is used as a parameter passed and can NOT be modified by the method.

 `ref` and `in`, both require the parameter has to initialize before pass into the method.
+We can not use these modifier in methods with `async` modifier as well as `yield return` or `yield break`.

+`ref_ou_in` Folder has an example of `ref`vs `out` vs `in`

-### Readonly vs constant
+### constant vs Readonly

 - Both (Readonly and constats) of them are contant.
 - `contant` is compile time constant
 - `readonly` is run time constant.
+`constVsreadonly.c` Shows a sample example of constant vs readonly.

 ### global